Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Instructions: AM2R files are already included and ready to go.
 Just start AM2R from Ports in the emulationstation menu. \
 Note: **For the PortMaster version, it's using an updated version that requires the android apk.
 You'll need to source your own am2r android apk and place it into the ports/am2r/gamedata folder.
 Make sure it is named am2r.apk.
 If need be, just rename the am2r apk you source to am2r.apk.
 The name is case sensitive!**

+### Blues Brothers (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
+Instructions: Includes the demo files.
+You can add your own full game Amiga or Dos files to the ports/bluesbrothers/gamedata folder..
+Then just start Blues Brothers from Ports in the Emulationstation menu.

 ### Cannonball (OutRun)
 Instructions: Add the OutRun Revision B ROMs into /roms/ports/cannonball folder then start Cannonball from Ports in the emulationstation menu.
 For exact naming of roms, view this [link](https://github.com/djyt/cannonball/blob/master/roms/roms.txt)